 Red flags — warning signs to walk away from

-No warranty on parts or labor
+- No warranty on parts or labor — Industry standard is 12 months / 12,000 miles minimum.

 The right questions to ask before approving any repair